jaredellison/hello-lambda-node/README.md

 - Grant the execution role the ability to write logs by running `make aws-attach-log-policy`.

-- Create the function by running `make aws-create-function`.
+- Create the function by running `make aws-create-function`, saving the resulting function uri in `.env`.

 - Test the function by running `make aws-invoke-function`.